 We love discovering new places to eat and after following the excellent advice of several Yelp reviewers (thanks Yelpers!) we ended up on the 4th floor of the uber coastal-cool Adrift Hotel to eat at The Pickled Fish.
 Priding themselves on an “eat local” philosophy, the menu featured many local seafood dishes, including their award-winning clam chowder and excellent fish and chips!
 Given the fantastic meal, great service, terrific value, lovely ambiance and unbeatable view, we will definitely be back.

 Drinking the local Long Beach WA wine

 As Washington is also known as one of the world’s great wine regions, how could we resist a glass of local chardonnay to accompany our delicious meal?
 As you can see, it went down very well.

 Drinking in a spectacular sunset

 When we arrived at the Pickled Fish, it was evident that our ideal afternoon was about to have an unforgettable ending when the hostess seated us at the very last window table that looked directly over the beach.
-We sat and watched, mesmerised, as the deep colors of the Pacific Ocean and orange sky changed minute by minute during one of the most glorious sunsets we’ve ever seen.
-It seemed to last for ages and was, quite simply, the perfect ending to a truly spectacular day in Long Beach, WA.
+We sat and watched, mesmerized, as the deep colors of the Pacific Ocean and orange sky changed minute by minute during one of the most glorious sunsets we’ve ever seen.
+It seemed to last for ages and was, quite simply, the perfect ending to a truly spectacular day in Long Beach WA.